slds-lmu/yahpo_exps/paper/rts/README.md

 * `run_experiments.R` is the main file
 * `analyze_experiments.R` contains code needed to analyze the results and create plots and tables
 * `LearnerRegrBananasNN.R`, `nn_ensemble.py`, and `real_tabular_surrogate_helpers.R` are helper files that contain code needed by the main file
-* `registry_rts_clean.zip` is the original batchtool registry as used on the cluster (stripped of the individual results which are collected in `results/` and stripped of the logs to save some space); see `run_experiments.R` for an example on how to inspect this registry
+* `registry_rts_clean.zip` is the original batchtools registry as used on the cluster (stripped of the individual results which are collected in `results/` and stripped of the logs to save some space); see `run_experiments.R` for an example on how to inspect this registry
 * `renv.lock` lists the exact R packages that were used on the cluster
 * `requirements.txt` lists the exact python modules required for Naszilla and its NN ensemble surrogate